 Although a charge of being in possession of a controlled substance is not as serious as a charge of manufacturing or distributing a controlled substance, it can still lead to serious punishment.
 It is also important to understand the differences between possession of a controlled substance and possession of a controlled substance with intent to sell, as both charges come with vastly different consequences.
 That is why you will need to hire the services of a defense attorney from The Law Place to investigate your case, gather facts and information, and fight for your legal rights in Clearwater.

-Don’t hesitate to get in touch with a skilled lawyer from The Law Place today.
+Don’t hesitate to get in touch with a skilled criminal defense lawyer from The Law Place today.
 Our phone lines are open twenty-four hours a day, seven days a week.
 Contact us now at (941) 444-4444 for a free consultation, and we will fight your charges together in Clearwater.